Jeebbuuss/3420ISQAAssignment1/USE CASES.md

 Preconditions:

-	Relevant file/package information is in the License and Vulnerability Database
+	o	Relevant file/package information is in the License and Vulnerability Database

-	Proper software information has been provided
+	o	Proper software information has been provided

 Main Success Scenario: